 - Not going to be as accurate as a human.

 The first of only two riding mowers included in this review is from revered Swedish company Husqvarna.
 With a reinforced cutting deck that delivers a quality performance every season, the pedal-operated hydro-static transmission offers the most power and control in its class.

-Featuring air-induction mowing technology for a precise cut, ergonomic steering, super-comfortable seat and backrest, and the versatility to adapt the machine to your needs, this is a highly-rated lawnmower that will have your lawn the envy of your neighbors.
+Featuring air-induction mowing technology for a precise cut, ergonomic steering, super-comfortable seat and backrest, and the versatility to adapt the machine to your needs, this is a highly-rated lawn mower that will have your lawn the envy of your neighbors.
 If you actually have any, of course.

-The best riding lawn mower for steep banks.
+Great riding lawn mower for steep banks.

 - Name to trust.

 - Chokeless start.

 - Large cutting deck.